8 Natural Ways To Remove Smelly Foot Odor that Truly Works

 Use powder on your toes

 Once your feet are clean, dry them thoroughly and sprinkle some powder on your toes to keep them nice and dry.
 There are a few choices when it comes to the kind of powder you can use, the most popular choice being corn starch, which will absorb sweat and keep your feet feeling fresh.

 One of the most important things to consider when trying to prevent or get rid of smelly feet is to invest in the right gear.
 Stay away from synthetic material, these offer less ventilation and thus encourage the growth of bacteria.

 Stick to material like cotton or wool when it comes to socks.
 The same goes for shoes.
+You should also choose quality insoles.
 Go for breathable material like leather and canvas.
 You can also invest in some over the counter insoles made with activated charcoal for an upper hand.

 Improve your diet

 Experts on the matter advice that adding zinc to your diet can help eliminate foot odor.
 Generally, when you take great care of your body through eating right, then your body will treat you right.
 Some of the accessible sources of Zinc include; seafood, beef, spinach, beans, mushrooms, cashews, and dark chocolate.